-Builder Chase Morrill and his team are in West Bath, Maine, to work on a family camp on the coast of the New Meadows River.
-After 40 years of use, the third-generation owners have decided to add facilities and more appropriate living quarters for the large family reunions they host each year.
-Chase has to figure out how to get down to the camp before taking it apart, which calls for some high-end stonework.
-The crew also springs into action to build something special for the family dog.
+Chase and his team are in West Bath, Maine, to work on a family camp on the New Meadows River.
+After 40 years of use, the owners have decided to add facilities and better living quarters for their annual large family reunions.

 Desert Pond Hideaway

-Builder Chase Morrill and his team travel to a secluded piece of land close to Desert Pond to help a couple turn their forgotten shack into a relaxing retreat.
-The couple has big ambitions for the one-room space, which means the crew will be stretched with a $30,000 budget and only four weeks to finish the project.
+Chase Morrill and the team travel to a secluded spot near Desert Pond to turn a couple's forgotten shack into a relaxing retreat.
+The couple has big ambitions for the one-room space, which will stretch the budget and timeline.

 Pilsbury Family Rafting Cabin